Last updated November 15th, 2023.

 China is the largest manufacturer and exporter in the world by far.
 However, they still do not dominate international trade.
 In fact, even a minor pivot toward some of China’s competitors would be a major hindrance for its economic growth.

-Proof lies in the fact that China’s US$2.21 trillion worth of exports barely represents 8% of the world’s total value of exports.
-Global exports were US$17.78 trillion during the same year.
+Proof lies in the fact that China’s US$3.71 trillion worth of exports barely represents 12% of the world’s total value of exports.
+Global exports were US$31.43 trillion during the same year.

-In other words, Chinese exports would fall by 8% of their exports if they lost the equivalent of 1% of total world exports.
+In other words, Chinese exports would fall by 12% of their exports if they ever lost the equivalent of 1% of total world exports.

 Such a pivot might occur for several reasons.
 But one of the most important is the rising costs of wages relative to other manufacturing hubs.

-Chinese labor costs reached an average of US$6,734 (~41,400 Yuan) per year in 2014 – and they are definitely higher now.
+Chinese labor costs surpassed an average of US$8,000 (~55,000 Yuan) per year towards the end of last decade – and they’re definitely higher now.
 This makes the salary of Southeast Asian workers look like a bargain in comparison.

 The American Chamber of Commerce in Shanghai recently asked members about their biggest challenge.
-91% mentioned “rising costs”, which makes it the number one issue for U.S. firms in China.
+89% mentioned “rising costs”, to various degrees, which makes it the number one issue for U.S. firms in China.

 To compare, a similar survey from various American Chambers of Commerce in ASEAN found that just 74% of U.S. companies in the Philippines, 65% in Cambodia, and 59% in Vietnam are satisfied with the availability of low cost labor.